Perioperative Optimization | Pharmacotherapy | Timing Strategies

 - 4-8 weeks preoperative cessation reduces complications by 50-60%

-- Surgical site infection 3-6x higher in smokers
+- Surgical site infection increased in smokers (large-registry adjusted OR ~1.4; older small series quote 3-6x)

 - Varenicline most effective - triples quit rates compared to placebo